Ogden Phipps

 Ogden Phipps (November 26, 1908 – April 21, 2002) was an American stockbroker, court tennis champion and Hall of Fame member, thoroughbred horse racing executive and owner/breeder, and an art collector and philanthropist.
 In 2001, he was inducted into the International Court Tennis Hall of Fame.

-Background
+Early life

 Ogden Phipps was born in New York City on November 26, 1908, the son of Henry Carnegie Phipps and Gladys Livingston Mills.
 He was named for his mother's brother, Ogden L. Mills.
-His grandfather Henry Phipps was a major philanthropist who had amassed a fortune as the second-largest shareholder in the Carnegie Steel Company.
+His grandfather Henry Phipps Jr. was a major philanthropist who had amassed a fortune as the second-largest shareholder in the Carnegie Steel Company.
 Educated at Harvard University, Ogden Phipps became a champion court tennis player, capturing the U.S. championship seven times and the British championship once.

 During World War II, Ogden Phipps served with the United States Navy.
 After the war, he became a partner in the prominent brokerage firm, Smith Barney & Co. then used his training to head up Bessemer Securities Corporation, a private holding company that managed the fortune left to Phipps family members by their grandfather.